-The Comptroller and Auditor General’s Code of Audit Practice applies for 2015-16 audits and beyond.
+The Comptroller and Auditor General’s Code of Audit Practice applies from 2015-16 audits onwards.
 Parliament has approved the Code:

 In respect of any audits prior to 2015-16 which remain open, the Codes of Audit Practice developed previously by the Audit Commission still apply.
 These are available on the Audit Commission’s archived website.